Evolutionary Psychologist Career (Salary + Duties + Interviews)

 Famous Evolutionary Psychologists

-There are not many evolutionary psychologists practicing today, so the ones that do are more likely to make a name for themselves.
-We cannot mention figures in evolutionary psychology without mentioning Charles Darwin, the man who is most well-known for his theory of evolution.
+Not many evolutionary psychologists are practicing today, so the ones that do are more likely to make a name for themselves.
+We cannot mention figures in evolutionary psychology without mentioning Charles Darwin, the most well-known man for his theory of evolution.
 Although Charles Darwin was considered a naturalist, his theory laid the groundwork for evolutionary psychology.

 Steven Pinker is a Harvard professor and one of the most public voices in the field.
-He has written many books, spoken all over the world about evolutionary psychology, and was named one of Time magazine’s “100 Most Influential People in the World Today.”
+He has written many books, spoken worldwide about evolutionary psychology, and was named one of Time magazine’s “100 Most Influential People in the World Today.”

 Leda Cosmides and John Tooby have continued to develop this field of psychology.
 Together, the husband-wife duo founded (and continue to direct) the Center for Evolutionary Psychology at The University of California – Santa Barbara.
 This is considered the center for studying evolutionary psychology – if you want to learn from some of the best minds in the field, apply to UC Santa Barbara.